sampsyo/uwadvising/advising.md

 Logistics: Program milestones and funding can be sources of confusion for younger students.
 Expect your advisor to:

-* Understand the program mile-stones that you must pass.
+* Understand the program milestones that you must pass.
 * Make your funding status very clear
 * Help you find other sources of funding such as TA-ships or fellowships should an RA-ship not be available